Cabinet Door Styles: A Complete Guide to Cabinet Types for Your Project

-When it comes to kitchen cabinet doors, the style you choose does more than shape the look of the space.
+When it comes to kitchen cabinet door styles, the choice you make does more than shape the look of the space.
 It also affects how your cabinets function, how easy they are to clean, and how well they hold up over time.
 Whether you’re designing a new kitchen, planning a bathroom remodel, or sourcing components for a client build, the cabinet door is one of the first details people notice.

 In this article: